• A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling, and discoloration of the tooth.

 Physical trauma, whether it is a blow to the face or biting solid food or inedible objects, is one of the most common causes of broken teeth at the gum line.

-Although the dental damage sometimes cannot be prevented, you can ensure that your teeth become stronger and less prone to fractures.
-For example, you can take care of your good oral hygiene regularly by visiting your dentist every 6 months, address any dental conditions as soon as possible, and reduce sweet and acidic foods in your diet.
+Although dental damage cannot always be prevented, you can help ensure that your teeth become stronger and less prone to fractures.
+For example, you can maintain good oral hygiene by visiting your dentist every 6 months, addressing any dental conditions as soon as possible, and reducing sweet and acidic foods in your diet.
 In addition, you can wear a mouthguard during contact sports and at night if you suffer from bruxism (excessive grinding of the teeth).

 FAQ